Capitol Theatre, Sydney

-The Capitol Theatre is a heritage-listed theatre located at 3-15 Campbell Street, Haymarket, in the Sydney central business district, Australia.
+The Capitol Theatre is a heritage-listed theatre located at 3–15 Campbell Street, Haymarket, in the Sydney central business district, Australia.
 It was designed by Henry Eli White and John Eberson and built from 1893 to 1928.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.
-The former circus venue, atmospheric theatre and market venue in owned by Capitol Theatre Management Pty Limited, a wholly owned subsidiary of Foundation Theatres Pty Limited.
-Foundation Theatres owns the Sydney Lyric and Capitol Theatre.
+The former circus venue, atmospheric theatre and market venue is owned by Capitol Theatre Management Pty Limited, a wholly owned subsidiary of Foundation Theatres Pty Limited, which also owns the Sydney Lyric.